w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

       If you want the best placement in the bags list, the recommended order of actions is first to rebag yourself (if possible) and then issue the `putInFrontOf` extrinsic.

       `Rebagging` and `putInFrontOf` only matter if you are in the last bag, close to the minimum active bond.
 If you bond way above that value, you do not need to issue those extrinsics.

+      Note that `putInFrontOf` only moves a node ahead of a lighter node within the same bag and therefore does not by itself guarantee rewards: the node it is placed in front of may itself fall outside the electing set.
+A node bonded above the dynamic minimum active bond should, however, begin earning rewards from the following era.

 The bags list can include unlimited nodes, subject to the chain's runtime storage.
 In the current staking system configuration, at most 22500 nominators in the bags list (12500 on Kusama) come out as the electing nominators.
 See